MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-retain-permissions-SL.md

 ---
 # Retain permissions during Dynamics SL cloud migration

-By default, once you set up cloud migration, the migration engine removes all permission sets assigned to existing online users, except users with the SUPER permis sion set, and reassigns users to the Intelligent Cloud permission set.
+By default, once you set up cloud migration, the migration engine removes all permission sets assigned to existing online users, except users with the SUPER permission set, and reassigns users to the Intelligent Cloud permission set.
 This change is done to prevent users, other than SUPER users, from making any data modifications.

 However, you might want some users to keep their original permissions, for various reasons.
 For example, you want them to continue working on your data while it's being replicated, or you want to use service-to-service apps that require specific permissions.